heyGabDev/heyGabDev/README.md

 - 🌱 I’m currently learning **React, ReactNative, AWS**

-- 🤝 I would like to participate **in projects that improve everyday lifeyour project**
+- 🤝 I would like to participate **in projects that improve everyday life your project**

 - 📫 Send me a email **heygab.consulting@gmail.com**